x54-studio/Hive/backend/README.md

-# Hive
+# Hive Backend

-Hive is a news platform built with a Flask backend and a React frontend.
-This repository contains the backend application along with supporting services, repositories, tests, and Docker configuration.
+Hive is a news platform backend built with Flask and MongoDB.
+This repository contains the API, business logic, data access layers, and supporting utilities for the Hive system.

 ## Project Structure